Skip to content

 Not necessarily.

-This is usually considered expected behavior when:
+This is usually expected behavior when:

-1. Memory rises during rendering activity.
+• memory rises during rendering

-It may need further investigation when:
+It may need investigation when:

 Recommended strategies for long-running applications